 - Weight varies depending on plates

-Another example of an adjustable kettlebell that lets you adapt workout gear you already have, Newme’s handle is designed to hold the same weight plates you already load onto your dumbbells and barbells.
+Another example of an adjustable kettlebell that lets you adapt workout gear you already have, Newme’s handle is designed to hold the same weight plates you already load onto your interchangeable barbell and dumbbell handles.

 The handle comes in two sizes to fit weight plates of two different varieties – the kind with one-inch holes in the middle, and the kind with two-inch holes – so make sure to measure the plates you have at home before ordering.